What metrics and KPIs do the experts use to measure UX effectiveness?

 Task Time

-Usually an absolute number.
+Task time is usually an absolute number.
 For example: 3 mins.
 For most task-based studies, where the user goal is to get something done as efficiently as possible, shorter task times are better.
-There are exceptions, though: if the goal is to keep the user more engaged, such as staying on Facebook’s News Feed, then longer Task Times could be better.
-It really depends on what the task is.
-Even on Facebook’s News Feed – if the goal is to find a specific event then shorter task times might be a better outcome.
+There are exceptions, though.
+If the goal is to keep the user more engaged, then longer Task Times could be better.
+It really depends on the task.

-Organizations can look at either the Average Task Times for only those who were successful or they can look at the Average Task Times for all users.
+Organizations often look at both the Average Task Times for only those who were successful and the Average Task Times for all users.

 Attitudinal UX metrics

-Attitudinal metrics are where we ‘quantify’ qualitative data, such as appearance, loyalty, trust and usability.
+Attitudinal metrics involve quantifying qualitative data such as appearance, loyalty, trust and usability.
 There are many different ‘scores’ on the market that will assign a number to attitudinal data, using various methods.
-Here’s an overview of the main ones…

 CSAT: Customer Satisfaction Score

-This measures customer satisfaction, but doesn’t have the strict question limit parameters of NPS as you can ask anything from one single question to a full-length survey.
+Customer Satisfaction scores (CSAT) measure customer satisfaction without a strict question limit parameter.
+Researchers can ask anything from one single question to a full-length survey.
 Results are measured as a percentage.

 NPS: Net Promoter Score